Perrott/inf2303/evaluation.markdown

 Each source should be accompanied by a brief description, stating what it is about and how you plan to use it.

-Paper proposals will not receive individual grades, but will be graded together with the final paper.

 #### Final Presentation

-Each team will make a short (5-10 minutes) presentation about their research on the last day of class.
+Each team will make a short (5-10 minutes) presentation about their research on the second last day of class.

 #### Final Term Paper